JOB ANNOUNCEMENT: Executive Director

 - Formal or informal experience with trauma-informed care, positive youth development, motivational interviewing or victim advocacy

-- Some travel will be necessary
+- Some travel is necessary

-- A cover letter stating the applicant’s name, address, phone number and email address as well as statements about the applicant’s interest in restorative justice and restorative practices, qualifications and relevant experience.
+1. A cover letter stating the applicant’s name, address, phone number and email address as well as statements about the applicant’s interest in restorative justice and restorative practices, qualifications and relevant experience.

-- A current resume that includes education and job history.
+2. A current resume that includes education and job history.

-- A list of 3 references: 2 professional and 1 personal, stating the person’s name, phone number, email address and relationship to you.
+3. A list of 3 references: 2 professional and 1 personal, stating the person’s name, phone number, email address and relationship to you.

+FULL CIRCLE RESTORATIVE JUSTICE is an Equal Opportunity Employer.
+Employment opportunities at FULL CIRCLE RESTORATIVE JUSTICE are based upon one’s qualifications and capabilities to perform the essential functions of a job.
 FCRJ is committed to making all personnel decisions without regard to race, creed, age, color, religion, national origin, ancestry, citizenship status, gender, gender expression, marital status, sexual orientation, veteran status, disability, or any other protected class as required by applicable law.